kb2ma/docs/shared/cloud-block/secretStore/aws.md

 |AWS_SECRETSMGR_ACCESS_KEY|IAM access key ID                                                                  |
 |AWS_SECRETSMGR_SECRET_KEY|IAM secret key for access key                                                      |

-See the AWS Secrets Manager [User Guide](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) for help setting up the queue service.
-See the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/index.html) for help with secret store setup.
+See the AWS Secrets Manager [User Guide](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) for help with setup.
+See the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/index.html) for general help with users and security.

 When actually adding secrets, add them simply as Plaintext -- no separate key and value.
 AWS Secrets Manager console defaults to a "compound" secret that contains a *list* of key:value pairs rather than just a single plaintext value.